decred/dcrdata/README.md

 3. Attached volumes on a mac are a bit slower than linux/windows (when testing)
 4. Install everything in the container, don't muck up your docker host
 5. Resist the urge to run git commands from the container
-6. You can swap out the Golang runtimes just by using a different docker image
+6. You can swap out the go runtimes just by using a different docker image

 When working in a container you want your source code from your docker host to be in the container.
 To do this you attach a volume to the container when running and the synchronization happens automatically.